molevolworkshop/molevolworkshop.github.io/prep/jetstream2026.md

     openstack server show a6e3ec6f-3e1a-42ed-a45a-3375af4146a5 --fit-width

-To create an launch an instance (see [Launch and Access Your Instance](https://docs.jetstream-cloud.org/ui/cli/launch/)):
+To create and launch an instance (see [Launch and Access Your Instance](https://docs.jetstream-cloud.org/ui/cli/launch/)):

     (normally done using exosphere interface)